Harold Neal

 Harold Neal (3 July 1897 – 24 August 1972) was a British Labour Party politician.
-He was Member of Parliament (MP) for Clay Cross from a 1944 by-election to 1950, and after boundary changes, for Bolsover from 1950 until his retirement in 1970, preceding Dennis Skinner.
+He was Member of Parliament (MP) for Clay Cross from a 1944 by-election to 1950, and after boundary changes, for Bolsover from 1950 until his retirement in 1970.
+He became an MP after the death of former MP George Ridley.
+Following his retirement, his successor, Dennis Skinner, went on to become the longest-serving MP in the Labour Party's history.
 Neal was Parliamentary Secretary to the Minister of Fuel and Power, Philip Noel-Baker, in 1951.